 Formspring is the worst of them all.
 Because of a slew of bizarre questions I received on mine, I decided to deactivate it.
 Thankfully, I have confidence in myself, and therefore am not phased by bullies who chose to lurk on my page.
 But I know that there are a lot of people out there who do not have the same self assurance that I do, and are greatly affected when …

 Pop-Culture | Posted by Julie Z on 08/4/2010

 My first interaction with Formspring (for those who don’t know: Formspring is a site where people can comment anonymously about eachother) occurred just this past year when a girl a year younger than me from a nearby school became relatively famous amongst local high schoolers because of her formspring.
 Other “anonymous” commenters (mostly girls from her school) began leaving notes implying (in a tone that could be called just about anything besides subtle) that they thought she was a slut.
 She announced via formspring that she would not be returning to that school next year.

 I watched this incident with pretty fervent, yet detached, disgust.
 Almost every Formspring profile I’ve viewed was used to express hateful comments, some verging on actual threats.
-It seems that when one adds teens plus anonymity …
+It seems that when one adds teens …

 Feminism | Posted by Julie Z on 06/24/2010

 Girl Scout and Dr. Phil to Testify at Congressional Hearing on Cyberbullying